 Introduction to C++ Static

-C++ is a language that provides the programmers and the ability to have extensive control over the system resources and memory.
+C++ is a language that provides programmers the ability to have extensive control over the system resources and memory.
 It is generally used to develop high-performance apps.
-Static is a method in C++ to create variables, objects, functions to have a specifically allocated space for the complete lifetime of a program.
-The static keyword is used with the variables or functions or data members and once it is used they can’t be modified again and again.
-The initialization of the static members is done only a single time and the compiler keeps the variable till the completion of the program.
+Static is a method in C++ to create variables, objects, and functions to have a specifically allocated space for the complete lifetime of a program.
+Once used, the static keyword is applied to variables, functions, or data members in C++.
+It prevents them from being modified repeatedly.
+Initialization of static members occurs only once, typically during the first execution of the program.

 Syntax of C++ Static